lcaggio/Live-streaming-in-a-box/README.md

 TODO

-The server-version of the software needs to be installed instead of the command-line version.
+The server-version of the software provides a way to stream from the Raspberry Pi via non-command line interfaces.
 The way to start the server version is as follows:

 ```
  python src/server.py --bind localhost --port 8000 --mdns --docroot <document root>